 Tired of mass-produced screen-printed “paintings”?
 Me too.
 Although not every estate sale features original artwork, those that do usually have high-quality pieces.

-Follow your personal taste and look for paintings, pottery, sculptures and glass that match the aesthetic of your home.
+Follow your personal taste and look for paintings, pottery, sculptures and glass pieces that match the aesthetic of your home.
 Not sure how to distinguish an original painting from a mass-produced copy?
 Start by paying close attention to:

 - Texture: Most original acrylics and oils will show layers of built-up paint.
 Look for pieces with surface texture and clear, individual brush strokes.

 - Signature: Original art usually includes an original signature.
 Do a search for the artist and see what similar works are selling for.